-Pandora Tool is a small application for Windows Computer, which allows you to adjust the phone’s RF parameters.
+Pandora Tool is a small application for Windows Computer, that allows you to adjust the phone’s RF parameters on the devices powered by Spreadtrum/UniSoc Chipset.
 It supports two modes to connect the phone, i.e., Calibration Mode and Normal Mode.

 Here on this page, we have shared the latest version of the Pandora Tool and the previous versions.